Slow-Cooker Tomato Confit – Recipe! Image 1

 Slow-Cooker Tomato Confit – Recipe!

-Slow-cooking tomatoes, cherry tomatoes in this case, create the most concentrated deliciousness called confit, that you can possibly imagine.
-Using a slow-cooker to roasted tomatoes for several hours, until the skins almost fall off, and their juices release and become a surrounding pool of tomato water, is what you’re aiming for.
-The intense tomato flavor is not only sweet, but it’s mixed with a delicate tang that becomes so enjoyable served with so many foods.
+Preserving tomatoes is a task I do at the end of tomato season with all the abundant amounts of fresh tomatoes still available.
+One way to capture the lovely flavors of this summer fruit is to preserve them using a slow cooker.
+Slow cooking tomatoes, cherry tomatoes in this recipe, creates the most concentrated tomatoey food called a confit.
+Using a slow-cooker to roast tomatoes for several hours until the skins almost fall off and their juices release gently into a surrounding pool of tomato water is what you’re aiming for with a confit.
+The intense tomato taste is not only sweet, but it’s mixed with a delicate tang that becomes so enjoyable served with so many foods.

 Slow-Cooker Tomato Confit – Recipe!
 Image 2